appodols/Saturday-In-The-City/README.md

-# CityBikeVisulization
+# Saturday in the City
 MVP:

-This app will allow for users to see daily citibike usage, as well as what direction CitiBike users are going in.
-The directions will be 'uptown','downtown','or across-town.'
+This app will allow for users to see the daily taxi-trips from Green taxi on a Saturday in 2016, starting at sunrise, and going until sunrise the following Sunday.

 Users will be represented as dots on a Google Maps API.

 Technologies, Libraries, APIs: